flyingmachine/brave-clojure-web/content/functional-programming.md

 These qualities matter because they make it easier for us to reason about our programs.
-Pure functions are easier to reason about because they're completely isolated, concealing no dependencies on other parts of your system.
-When you use them, you don't have to ask yourself, "Ok, what could I break by calling this function?"
-You don't have to spend time hunting around your codebase and cramming additional information into your limited-capacity short-term memory.
+Pure functions are easier to reason about because they're completely isolated, unable to impact other parts of your system.
+When you use them, you don't have to ask yourself, "What could I break by calling this function?"
+They're also consistent; you'll never find yourself trying to figure out why the passing a function the exact same arguments results in different return values.

 For example, when was the last time you fretted over adding two numbers?
 Pure functions are as stable and problem-free as arithmetic.
-They're like these stupendous, stable little bricks of functionality that you can confidently use as the foundation of your program.
+They're these stupendous, stable little bricks of functionality that you can confidently use as the foundation of your program.
 Let's look at referential transparency and lack-of-side-effects in more detail so that we'll know exactly what they are how they're helpful.